westerndigitalcorporation/swerv-ISS/README.md

     replay step n
-      Execute consecutive commands from the replay file until n step commands are exeuted or the file is exhausted.
+      Execute consecutive commands from the replay file until n step commands are executed or the file is exhausted.

     reset [<reset_pc>]
       Reset hart.
 If reset_pc is given, then change the reset program